-You need to have blood samples from affected animals or a postmortem examination to confirm a diagnosis
+You need to have blood samples from affected animals or a postmortem examination, including liver and kidney tissue analysis, to confirm a diagnosis

 Treating affected animals is usually unrewarding; affected animals should probably be euthanized.
 If the animal is valuable, contact your veterinarian about treatment options.